m-barthelemy/vpn-webauth/README.md

 <img width="283" alt="Screen Shot 2021-09-18 at 11 41 39 AM" src="https://user-images.githubusercontent.com/2519084/133871478-194d7af6-ee3c-40f5-a332-508d16e20ef7.png">

 # Limitations
-- The user identity reported by Strongswan **must** match the email reported by the web authentication.
+- The user identity reported by Strongswan **must** match the email address used to complete the OAuth2 authentication.
 However, if the Strongswan identity is the first part of the email address (without @domain.tld), you can modify the `webauth-check.sh` script to add the domain.
 This means that you must have indivisual, per-user Strongswan authentication (certificates or credentials).
-- If a user successfully authenticates using this app, someone else on the same local network would be able to reuse the web session, provided they have the user's Strongswan credentials.
+- If a user successfully authenticates using this app, someone else on the same local network would be able to reuse the web session, provided they have managed to steal the user Strongswan credentials.
 This by design, since the app matches a web auth with a Strongswan connection only using the Strongswan identity and the source IP address.
 - Since the web authentication has to happen before connecting to the VPN, this app probably needs to be hosted in a less protected part of your environment.
 - There is currently no way to reset a user account if they have lost or changed their 2FA device.
 However, all you need to do is manually delete the User record in the database (`DELETE FROM users WHERE email='user@domain.tld'`).
+This restriction will be lifted as VPN-webauth evolves.
 - Strongswan blocks during the call to the `ext-auth` plugin.
 Since checking the user web authentication against this app is fast, this shouldn't be an issue, unless you have a high number of users connecting almost simultaneously.
 - There is currently no limit on how many attempts a user can make at entering a 2FA OTP code or using a Webauthn device.